michealespinola/reddit.wikidownloader/README.md

 * `Error: PRAW (invalid_grant error processing request)`
   * *This most likely means that you misentered your 2FA code.
 However, you should also verify your credentials in the `praw.ini` file.*
 * `Error: /r/<subreddit>/wiki, (HTTP 403: Forbidden)`
-  * *This most likely means that the subreddit's wiki is disabled.*
+  * *This most likely means that the subreddit's wiki is disabled.
+It's possible that you might be banned from that subreddit's wiki.*
 * `Error: /r/<subreddit>/wiki, (HTTP 429: Too Many Requests)`
   * *This means that you exceeded the rate limit of your connection to Reddit's API.
-The script exits to prevent you from being banned.*
+The script exits to prevent you from being banned.
+Try lowering the hardcoded `REQUESTS_PER_MINUTE` script variable, or stop using Reddit with the same account until the script is finished.*
 * `Error: '<name>' site section does not exist in praw.ini, exiting...`
   * *This means that the `praw.ini` file is not properly set up.
-Look at the '[example-praw.ini](https://github.com/michealespinola/reddit.wikidownloader/blob/main/example-praw.ini) file'.*
+Look at the '[example-praw.ini](https://github.com/michealespinola/reddit.wikidownloader/blob/main/example-praw.ini)' file for required fields and formatting examples.*
 * `FileNotFoundError: [Errno 2] No such file or directory: 'wikis/<subreddit>/config/automoderator.yaml'`
   * *This most likely means that you are running an older version of the script that did not properly automatically create subdirectories in certain operating system environments. **This has been fixed**.*